stackus/goht/README.md

 ### A big nod to Templ
 The way that you use GoHT is very similar to how you would use [Templ](https://templ.guide).
 This is no accident as I am a big fan of the work being done with that engine.

-After getting the Haml properly lexed and parsed, I did not want to reinvent the wheel and come up with a whole new rendering API.
+After getting Haml properly lexed and parsed, I did not want to reinvent the wheel and come up with a whole new rendering API.
 The API that Templ presents is nice and easy to use, so I decided to replicate it in GoHT.

 ## The GoHT template
 GoHT templates are files with the extension `.goht` that when processed will produce a matching Go file with the extension `.goht.go`.

-In these files you are free to write any Go code that you wish, and then drop into Haml mode using the `@haml` directive.
+In these files you are free to write any Go code that you wish, and then drop into a template using the `@haml`, `@slim`, or `@ego` directive.

-> Note: The original `@goht` directive is still supported for HAML templating, but it is deprecated and will be removed in a future version.
+> Note: The original `@goht` directive is still supported for Haml templating, but it is deprecated and will be removed in a future version.

 The following starts the creation of a SiteLayout template:
 ```haml